-There is a longstanding debate about what factors contribute to making human beings into the unique people they are.
-Psychologists regard some combination of our genes and our environment (i.e. nature and nurture) as what shapes us, but there is little consensus on the issue.
-Which aspect is the most significant force in terms of who we become in life?
+There is a longstanding debate about what factors contribute to forming each human being's identity.
+Some argue that genes singlehandedly determine our identity, while others claim that our environment does so.
+Although psychologists regard some combination of these two factors (i.e. nature and nurture) as what shapes us, there is little consensus on the issue.

 Genetics determine who you are long before your experiences.

 Nature is more important than nurture because the way we learn is innate

 Noam Chomsky determined that linguistic ability is predetermined by the genetic "initial state" of the Language Acquisition Device.
 This shows that nature influences our traits and behaviors more than nurture does.